Klay Thompson ‘Isn’t Happy’ In Golden State As Free Agency Approaches, Stephen A. Smith Says

-The Golden State Warriors lost Monday night to the Houston Rockets to even their Western Conference playoff series at 2 games apiece.
-And now comes reports that one of the Warriors’ players, who didn’t have a strong game Monday, is unhappy.
+On Monday evening, the Golden State Warriors lost to the Houston Rockets, placing their Western Conference playoff series at two games apiece.
+Now, reports are claiming that one of the Warriors’ players — a player who didn’t have a strong game on Monday — is unhappy.

-“I’m told Klay Thompson isn’t happy,” Stephen A. Smith said on ESPN’s First Take Tuesday morning.
+“I’m told Klay Thompson isn’t happy,” Stephen A. Smith said on ESPN’s First Take on Tuesday morning, per Twitter.
 “His number hasn’t been called nearly enough.
-He’s tired of sitting around and getting, quote on quote, ‘the crumbs’ left behind by other people.”
+He’s tired of sitting around and getting, quote-unquote, ‘the crumbs’ left behind by other people.”

-Thompson scored just 11 points in the losing effort against Houston, per ESPN, on 5-for-15 shooting, including just 1-for-6 from beyond the three-point arc.
-The loss was the Warriors’ second in a row, and Game 5 is scheduled for Wednesday night in Oakland.
+Thompson scored just 11 points in the losing effort against Houston, per ESPN, netting just one out of six shots from beyond the three-point arc.
+The loss was the Warriors’ second in a row, and Game 5 is scheduled for Wednesday night, in Oakland.

-Smith added that while the Warriors would like to keep “the three” (meaning, presumably, Thompson, Steph Curry, and Kevin Durant), the team expects that Durant will leave this offseason.
-He also said that others around the league, including Miami team executive Pat Riley and Clippers consultant Jerry West, have told the Warriors that their priority should be to keep the “Splash Brothers” (Curry and Thompson) together.
+Smith added that while the Warriors would like to keep “the three” — presumably meaning Thompson, Steph Curry, and Kevin Durant — the team expects that Durant will leave this offseason.
+He also said that others around the league, including Miami team executive Pat Riley and Clippers consultant Jerry West, have told the Warriors that their priority should be to keep the “Splash Brothers” — Curry and Thompson — together.

-Smith was clear that he has not talked with Thompson, but heard this from sources.
+Smith was clear that he has not talked with Thompson, but had heard this from sources.

-Curry and Thompson, among the team’s current core, have been with the Warriors the longest.
-Curry was drafted by the Warriors in 2009 and Thompson in 2011.
+Curry and Thompson, part of the team’s current core, have been with the Warriors the longest.
+Curry was drafted by the Warriors in 2009, and Thompson was added to the team roster in 2011.

-Both Durant and Thompson are eligible for free agency this offseason, while Curry and Draymond Green are signed for longer.
-The Warriors are scheduled to go into a new arena, in San Francisco, next season.
+Both Durant and Thompson are eligible for free agency this offseason, while Curry and Draymond Green are signed to stay longer.
+The Warriors are scheduled to move into a new arena in San Francisco next season.

 Klay Thompson will be a Warrior next season if offered a max contract; could consider Clippers over Lakers if he hits free agency, per @wojespn pic.twitter.com/31GVkWgKoD